KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson01_strings.md

 [^ Back to Top ^](#table-of-contents)

-There are three methods with which one may receive input from the console
+There are three methods with which one may receive input from the console.
+[Test](#table-of-contents)

 **System.Console.Read**